Montana Austria: History

+In addition to its own long-haul flights as scheduled and charter connections, Montana Austria also operated wet-lease flights for other airlines, including Aer Lingus, Alitalia and Ariana Afghan Airlines.

 Since the number of passengers started to decrease in the late 1970s and early 1980s due to an economic crisis, Montana Austria switched its activities from passenger services to cargo transportation.
 The only passenger service to remain was the one to New York.

 One of the company's cargo aircraft was loaded with illegal weapons in Houston, Texas and was impounded by US authorities.
 After the main investor Carl Press of the German freight forwarding company Deugro withdrew his financial support Montana Austria went into receivership and ceased operations.
 Eventually the Austrian government revoked the airline's operating license.
 Montana Austria ceased operations in July 1981.

+The confiscated aircraft, the Boeing 707-396C with the registration number OE-IDA, was later converted into a VC-137C and used as Air Force Two.
+From 2000, the aircraft was converted to the E-8C Joint STARS and was used until 2023.
+The aircraft has been in the Museum of Aviation at Robins Air Force Base since last year.
+"This makes it the last surviving aircraft from the former Montana fleet", writes Huber in his book.

 Destinations

 Montana Austria served the following scheduled destinations: